 Intersect

 The intersect operator returns all events that exist in both of the event sets.
-Similar to the above example,
+This expression

 events(type=maintenanceWindow) intersect events(name="test")